Ynn/selfstar/intro-felix.md

 start X
 {/code}

-To test that, we will try to stop the Felix Web Management Console.
-This way you would be able to see that the console is not accessible anymore.
+To illustrate this, we will try to stop the Felix Web Management Console (the console will not be accessible anymore!).

-First Use the lb command and search for the "Apache Felix Web Management Console".
-You will get a line like that :
+First, use the lb command and search for the "Apache Felix Web Management Console".
+Here is what tyou get:

 {code lang="bash"}
 g! lb